 The good news?
 Developers actually like working with headless architectures.
 Recruiting and retaining talent is easier when you’re using modern tech stacks instead of proprietary template languages from 2010.

-Performance and SEO Implications
+Performance and SEO implications

-Modern frameworks like Next.js and Nuxt handle SSR elegantly, pre-rendering pages on the server before sending them to browsers.
+Modern frameworks like Next.js and Nuxt handle SSR well, pre-rendering pages on the server before sending them to browsers.
 This gives you the performance of static sites with the dynamic capabilities of single-page applications.

 Myth Debunked: “Headless commerce is bad for SEO.”
 This was true in early implementations using pure client-side rendering.
 Modern headless setups with SSR or SSG actually perform better in search rankings because they’re faster and more flexible than traditional platforms.

-Cost-Benefit Analysis and ROI
+Cost-benefit analysis and ROI

 The ROI comes from flexibility and speed.
 Traditional platform migrations take years and cost millions.
 Headless lets you swap components incrementally.
 Launching new experiences takes weeks instead of quarters.
 Testing and optimization happen continuously instead of in big-bang releases.